samadsajanlal/GameCredits-0.9.5/readme.md

 ----------------
 [![GameCredits](http://i.imgur.com/aA99Ryn.jpg)](https://www.youtube.com/watch?v=ls8ad6G5ejA)

+A new and exciting Open Source Gaming currency that will revolutionize in-game purchases and bring developers a monetization based on fair-play rules.

 GameCredits is a lite version of Bitcoin using scrypt as a proof-of-work algorithm.
  - 1.5 minute block targets
  - subsidy halves in 840k blocks